williamsaj1/williamsaj1.github.io/index.md

 **Project 3: Bringing a Unicycle to Life November 11:**
 Texture, rig, and animate a unicycle to make a 10-20 second animation.

 I used an IK handle to control the position of the seat relative to the wheel.
 It seemed more intuitive with leaning than doing it manually.
-I made a ramp to have something interesting happen in the animation. a controller was used to animate the spinning of the wheel as the unicycle moves.
+I made a ramp to have something interesting happen in the animation.
+A controller with an expression was used to animate the spinning of the wheel as the unicycle moves.

 ![Image](https://williamsaj1.github.io/siteImages/proj3/project3pic1.png)
 ![Image](https://williamsaj1.github.io/siteImages/proj3/project3pic2.png)